Manage a Business

 The Best Free Pay Stub Template for Your Small Business

-Whether you pay your team via direct deposit or physical check, a pay stub is typically included to give employees a detailed breakdown of their payment.
+Whether you pay your team via direct deposit or physical check, a pay stub is typically included with paychecks to give employees a detailed breakdown of their earnings.
+But what should this pay stub look like?
+What information should it include?

 What is a pay stub?

-A pay stub is a document with all the details about your employees’ payments in one convenient location.
+A pay stub, also called a pay slip, is a document with all the details about your employees’ payments in one convenient place.
 Employers issue pay stubs based on their payroll schedule.
-So, if you pay your employees every week, they get a weekly pay stub.
-But if you pay your employees once a month, they would get their pay stubs monthly.
+So, if you pay your team every week, they get a weekly pay stub.
+But if you pay your team once a month, they would get their pay stubs monthly.

 What should you include on a pay stub?